Algo001/timer/README.md

 The website is built using HTML, CSS, and JavaScript, and includes external libraries such as jQuery and Font Awesome.
 It is designed to be user-friendly and functional for a variety of timing purposes, such as exercise routines, cooking, and more.

-Approved by my MAMA ✅✅✅
+Approved by my mother ✅✅✅

 ![Screenshot 2023-04-23 200739](https://user-images.githubusercontent.com/103477351/233874208-748e1c1d-b17e-4c9b-88c2-e5ce08d22e9f.png)
 ![Screenshot 2023-04-23 200728](https://user-images.githubusercontent.com/103477351/233874213-f80ac4ef-eb2b-4144-a425-85e9e98b914c.png)